 6. Promotes trust and respect

-Since the corporate life and culture has changed a lot in the last decade or so, the work environment has become more flexible.
+Since the corporate life has changed a lot in the last decade or so, work has become more flexible.
 It accommodates the needs of individuals according to their lifestyle and stage of life.

 The majority of the younger generation or modern workers prefer an environment with more freedom and a more relaxed work atmosphere.
-Supporting adult beverages into your office will send them a message that you trust your employees to act like responsible adults.
+Bringing adult beverages into your office will send your workers a message that you trust your employees to act like responsible adults.

 No one wants to feel trapped in a strict and toxic working environment.
 Trusting them to know their own limits and partake in the occasional in-office drink helps do just that.
 They will feel more respected and trusted.